vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 startWith
 =========

-``startWith`` checks that a string starts with another given string.
+``startWith`` checks that the tested string starts with another string.

 .. code-block:: php